allohamora/weather-subscription/README.md

 3. **Reduced Complexity**: In-memory scheduling is simpler to implement and maintain

 For applications requiring more robust retry mechanisms and scalability, a message queue system like BullMQ would be more appropriate, but this would introduce unnecessary complexity for this project's requirements.

+#### Future Improvements

+While this application is designed to be a focused MVP, several enhancements could be implemented for larger-scale production deployments:

+1. **LRU Cache with TTL for Weather API Calls**: Implementing a caching layer would reduce external API calls, improve response times, and reduce costs for frequently requested locations.

+2. **DataLoader for Subscription Processing**: Using a batching and caching library like DataLoader when processing subscriptions would optimize database queries and improve performance when sending updates to many users.

+3. **Rate Limiting**: Adding API rate limiting would protect the application from abuse and ensure fair resource allocation among users.

+These improvements would enhance scalability and performance but are deliberately omitted from the current implementation to maintain simplicity and focus on core functionality in this MVP.